Statue of Harvey W. Scott: Vandalism and replacement

 The statue was vandalized in May 2019 and graffiti removal was required.
 In November the same year, the artwork was again vandalized by an unknown perpetrator, who wrote "No Thanks Land" and "Chinook Land" in red paint.

 The statue was toppled in October 2020, following a series of statue removals in Portland during the George Floyd protests.
 Earlier in the year, demonstrators toppled statues of Thomas Jefferson and George Washington, and the statue of Abraham Lincoln and Theodore Roosevelt, Rough Rider were toppled during the Indigenous Peoples Day of Rage (October 11).

 In February 2021, a bust of York by an unknown artist appeared on the pedestal.
 He was depicted as bald and a plaque read, "The first African American to cross North America and reach the Pacific Coast".
 Parks commissioner Carmen Rubio said, "We should regard this installation for both the important piece that it is, as well as a much-needed reminder to city leaders to hasten our work of rooting out white supremacy in our institutions—particularly our city government, where many processes exclude community participation and discourage engagement."
 As of February 20, the city planned to keep the bust on display, according to Rubio, to "ensure our city policies regarding monuments, recognitions, and parks-affiliated names reflect our commitment to a fuller, more racially inclusive history of contributions to Portland".
-Adena Long, director of Portland Parks & Recreation, said the bureau was surprised by the installation.
+Adena Long, director of Portland Parks & Recreation, said the installation was a "complete surprise" to the bureau and she looked forward to seeing it in person.
 The bust was toppled in July 2021.

+In 2024, the city announced plans to deaccession the statue from the city's collection.
+It will be replaced by a permanent sculpture of York.